TJPain/etl-and-data-visualisation-application/README.md

-# advanced-programming-assignment
-### University of York, MSc Computer Science with AI, Advanced Programming Summative Assignment
+### University of York, MSc Computer Science with AI, Advanced Programming Assignment

 A prototype application that demonstrates how data from CSV data sets can be formatted, cleaned, and used to generate specific outputs, including: